nixworks/public/news/2009/11/27/README.md

 ##### Franz Josef Jung
 ### [ Franz Josef Jung resigns as Germany's Minister of Labour and Social Affairs following allegations of covering up the Kunduz airstrike, during which he served as Minister of Defence. ](/news/2009/11/27/franz-josef-jung-resigns-as-germany-s-minister-of-labour-and-social-affairs-following-allegations-of-covering-up-the-kunduz-airstrike-duri.md)
-_Context: Federal Minister for Defence, Kunduz airstrike, German, Minister of Labour and Social Affairs, Franz Josef Jung_
+_Context: Franz Josef Jung, Federal Minister for Defence, German, Minister of Labour and Social Affairs, Kunduz airstrike_

 ##### President of the European Commission
 ### [ President of the European Commission Jose Manuel Barroso nominates a new team of commissioners for his second five-year term. ](/news/2009/11/27/president-of-the-european-commission-josa-c-manuel-barroso-nominates-a-new-team-of-commissioners-for-his-second-five-year-term.md)
-_Context: President of the European Commission, Jose Manuel Barroso, European Commissioner_
+_Context: Jose Manuel Barroso, European Commissioner, President of the European Commission_

 ##### Space Shuttle Atlantis
 ### [ Space Shuttle "Atlantis" returns to Earth following the completion of its STS-129 mission. ](/news/2009/11/27/space-shuttle-atlantis-returns-to-earth-following-the-completion-of-its-sts-129-mission.md)